 A service evaluation assessed the degree to which the Peterborough Exemplar meets its main goals.
 The study focused on:

 - Evaluating service provision by studying key indicators, including waiting times, the use of services and resources through the system and service users’ outcomes.

 - Exploring the implementation process of the Exemplar

-The evaluation will make a comparison of service provision between the areas of Peterborough and Fenland.
-This will allow to evaluate services in Peterborough, while it will also offer insight on service provision in Fenland.
+The evaluation made a comparison of service provision between the areas of Peterborough and Fenland.
+This allowed the evaluation of services in Peterborough, while also offering insight on service provision in Fenland.

 Who is involved?